Optimal correction of concatenated fault-tolerant quantum codes: Introduction

 \section{Introduction}

-Our expectation that a quantum computer will one day outperform a classical computer is in part founded upon quantum error correction, which will be necessary to mitigate environmental decoherence and errors that arise from imprecise quantum control.
-Various methods for error correction are known, including topological error correction \cite{Kitaev1, Nayak1, Raussendorf2}, surface codes \cite{Kitaev1, Bravyi1, Dennis1}, and color codes \cite{Bombin1}.
-The method we are concerned with in this paper involves concatenating small quantum codes that are analogous to classical codes such as the repetition code and the Hamming code.
+The expectation that quantum computers will, one day, outperform classical computers is founded on quantum error correction, which will be necessary to mitigate environmental decoherence and errors that arise from imprecise quantum control.
+Various methods for error correction are now known---for example, topological error correction~\cite{Kitaev1,Raussendorf2}---but the first and most prominent method involves concatenating \cite{Knill4} small quantum codes such as the Shor code~\cite{Shor4} and the Steane code~\cite{Steane1}.

-Quantum codes such as the Bacon-Shor code \cite{Bacon1, Bacon2} and the Steane code \cite{Steane1} work by redundantly encoding the state of a single, physical qubit in the combined state of a few qubits, whereafter an error in the state of one or more of these qubits can be diagnosed and corrected using appropriately designed circuits that control the propagation of errors \cite{Nielsen1}.
-This reduces the error rate of an encoded quantum circuit relative to an unencoded quantum circuit by at least a factor proportional to reciprocal of the physical error rate, as two or more concurrent errors are required to cause failure.
-However, because there are more places for errors to occur than before, the encoded error rate will only be lower than the physical error rate if the physical error rate is below some threshold \cite{Aliferis1}.
+Quantum codes work by redundantly encoding the state of a single physical qubit in the combined state of a few qubits, whereafter errors in the states of some subset of these qubits can be diagnosed and corrected using a circuit that is designed to obtain the error syndrome whilst limiting the propagation of errors~\cite{Nielsen1}.
+However, because this circuit is inevitably formed from a number of error-prone physical locations, such as quantum gates and quantum measurements, there are more places from which errors can arise than before.
+This tradeoff implies that the error rate of an encoded qubit will only be lower than the error rate of a physical qubit if the error rate of the physical locations is below a certain threshold~\cite{Aharonov1,Aharonov2,Knill5,Preskill1,Aliferis1}.

-A single level of error correction can only reduce the encoded error rate so much.
+A single level of encoding and error correction can only reduce the error rate by so much.
 A greater reduction can be achieved by encoding a single physical qubit in the state of a few qubits, as before, and then encoding each of those qubits in the state of more qubits, and so on.
-This forms a concatenated quantum code, which allows, in theory, an arbitrarily long and large universal quantum computation to be undertaken reliably and efficiently.
-However, as both the number of qubits and the time required increase exponentially with the number of concatenation levels, it is likely that only a few levels will be practical.
-Therefore with finite resources the fault tolerant threshold should not be thought of as the critical point for achieving arbitrary accuracy in quantum computing.
-To achieve a sufficiently low logical error rate with a practical amount of resources it is important to make each level as effective as possible at reducing the encoded error rate.
+This forms a concatenated quantum code, which allows, in theory, an arbitrarily long and large universal quantum computation to be undertaken reliably.
+However, as the number of qubits required increases exponentially with the number of concatenation levels, it is likely that only a few levels will be practical.
+It is important, therefore, to make each level of error correction as effective as possible.